United States Department of Labor's

 NRMCA Program Verification and NRMCA Activities

-Ensure program integrity by randomly conducting plant site inspections at 10% of the total number of plants in the partnership.
+- Ensure program integrity by randomly conducting plant site inspections at 10% of the total number of plants in the partnership.

-Terminate partnership participation if random site inspection demonstrates non-compliance with terms of agreement, or shows that participant has submitted false information.
+- Terminate partnership participation if random site inspection demonstrates non-compliance with terms of agreement, or shows that participant has submitted false information.

-Act as liaison and communicate with steering committee and OSHA Directorate of Cooperative and State Programs.
+- Act as liaison and communicate with steering committee and OSHA Directorate of Cooperative and State Programs.

-Conduct conference calls at least twice each year with OSHA representative( s) and steering committee member( s) to discuss program.
+- Conduct conference calls at least twice each year with OSHA representative( s) and steering committee member( s) to discuss program.

-Develop and offer quarterly safety and health initiatives important to ready mixed concrete companies.
+- Develop and offer quarterly safety and health initiatives important to ready mixed concrete companies.
 Examples include fall protection, respiratory protection, silica monitoring, confined space work, slips and falls prevention, and material handling.
 The initiatives will begin the first full calendar quarter after the agreement is formalized.

-Provide current information on safety and health activities from NRMCA, OSHA, and other appropriate sources.
+- Provide current information on safety and health activities from NRMCA, OSHA, and other appropriate sources.
 This information will be in both electronic and paper form.

 OSHA Incentives and OSHA Activities